Amanda Serrano: Serrano vs. Taylor III

-Serrano vs. Cruz II
+Serrano vs. Tellez

-Serrano is scheduled to defend her unified WBO and WBA featherweight titles in a rematch against Erika Cruz at Coliseo Roberto Clemente in San Juan, Puerto Rico, on January 3, 2026.
+Serrano was scheduled to defend her unified WBO and WBA featherweight titles in a rematch against Erika Cruz at Coliseo Roberto Clemente in San Juan, Puerto Rico, on January 3, 2026.
+On December 18, 2025, it was announced that the Cruz rematch was canceled due to "an atypical finding in Erika Cruz's Voluntary Anti-Doping Association (VADA) testing conducted prior to the event."
+Cruz was replaced by Reina Tellez.
+Serrano defeated Tellez, who failed to make the required weight limit, via unanimous decision in a fight contested over 10 three-minute rounds.

+Serrano vs. Harrison

+Serrano made her next defense against Cheyenne Hanson at County Coliseum in El Paso, Texas, U.S, on 30 May 2026, winning by technical knockout in the second round to register the 32nd stoppage victory of her career which equalled the record for most knockouts in women's boxing history set by Christy Martin in 2005.

+Serrano vs. Manzur

+Serrano faced Lucrecia Anabella Manzur at Pechanga Resort Casino in Temecula, California, on August 21, 2026, in the first world championship fight to be streamed live on TikTok.
+Contested over 12, two minute rounds, she won the bout via majority decision with two of the ringside judges both scoring it 116–112 in her favour, while the third had it a 114–114 draw.
+It was Serrano's 50th professional victory.

 Mixed martial arts career

 Training

 Since early 2015, Serrano quietly worked towards debuting in mixed martial arts (MMA), beginning by incorporating kicks to her training.
 The idea emerged after she participated in the filming of Fight Valley along her sister, meeting Miesha Tate, Holly Holm, and Cristiane Justino and learned of the lifestyle that they could afford.
 This triggered the interest of people involved in MMA and she was approached and told about the economic potential of the move.
 When queried about the matter, Serrano expressed additional motivation due to the absence of a Puerto Rican female fighter in Ultimate Fighting Championship (UFC) at the moment.

 With the consent of her boxing trainer Jordan Maldonado, Serrano continued her introduction to kickboxing, citing a general lack of money for women in boxing.
 By the summer of 2016, Serrano admitted that she had seriously considered retiring to take up MMA due to frustration with the state of the business, but that being able to appear in ShoBox changed that.
 Instead, she began working towards becoming the first person to hold both boxing and MMA titles at once, setting her debut for late 2017.
 Towards this goal, she continued training in kickboxing under former world champion Luis Ruiz and incorporated Brazilian jiujitsu working with brown belt Gabriel Marte at the Dojo NYC.